It’s hard to imagine in the midst of the holiday shopping chaos, but the post-season letdown is coming.

 Each step of the process has the potential to inadvertently screen out good orders.
 Checkout, payments and even ecommerce platforms sometimes include rules that can block geographies or disrupt orders with apparent CVV or AVS irregularities.

 Traditional, static fraud rules lead to false positives

 Traditional fraud prevention tools come with static rules that produce false positives, meaning good orders are not shipped to legitimate customers.
 They depend on logic that reinforces mistakes that label good orders as fraudulent.

-The fraud prevention flaws stem from thinking of fraud management as a way to throttle out bad orders.
+The fraud prevention flaws stem from thinking of enterprise fraud management as a way to throttle out bad orders.
 But what about flipping that on its head and turning to newer fraud models — models that combine big data, machine learning and domain expertise to assess orders and in effect look for every possible reason to accept an order?

 It makes sense, given that refusing legitimate orders from honest customers is a bigger problem than incorrectly sending products to fraudsters posing as honest customers.
 In Europe, one in five online shoppers told 451 Research that they’d been wrongly denied an order because of a merchant’s fraud suspicions.
 And two in five say they will likely never shop with that merchant again.

 So it is time for retailers to use the fraud tools at their disposal but in a new light — to approve more orders, not just squash fraud.